vvchik/vagrant-serverspec/README.md

 end
 ```

-You may want to override standart settings, file named `spec_helper.rb` usually used for that
+You may want to override standart settings, file named `spec_helper.rb` usually used for that.
-For now possible examples is commented in this file
+For now possible examples is commented in this file.

 ```ruby
 # Disable sudo